EU watchdog says needs time to study data deal with United States

 Under the new Privacy Shield, the Commission said U.S. companies would face stronger obligations to protect Europeans’ personal data, including limitations to U.S. surveillance programmes.

-The issue of data privacy has become politically charged in Europe since revelations by former U.S. National Security Agency contractor Edward Snowden that U.S. authorities had been harvesting private information directly from big tech companies such as Google and Amazon.
+The issue of data privacy has become politically charged in Europe since revelations by former U.S. National Security Agency contractor Edward Snowden, which included that U.S. authorities had been harvesting private information directly from big tech companies such as Google (GOOGL.O).

 The WP29 group said intelligence services should respect four essential guarantees when dealing with data on EU citizens - clear rules on processing, access based on need and proportionality, independent oversight and effective remedies.

-Note: (This version of the story has been corrected to remove reference to Amazon in paragraph 7.)